 You’ll need storage space for the things you won’t be bringing to your temporary housing unit.
 Sometimes, moving companies have a program where they’ll store your belongings for a few weeks at a time.
 If that’s all you need, it’s probably a good solution.
 Another possibility is to rent a storage unit in town.
 In this case, you usually have to transport your things to the storage unit, which may require you to rent a truck.

 Pod storage units can be a real time-saver.
 The storage company drops off a shed-like container on your front lawn.
 You fill it up with your furniture and other things, and they pick it up and put it in storage.
+There are a ton of storage pods in Edmonton, so you have options!
 When you’re ready to move into your new home, they bring it to the new place, where you’re able to unload it yourself.

 Separate Short-Term Needs from Your Belongings